-Section 3 explores hard shoreline mitigation strategies, their impacts to coastline erosion, and introduces alternative mitigation approaches using soft engineering methods and material.
+Section 3 explores hard shoreline mitigation strategies and their impacts to coastline erosion, and introduces alternative mitigation approaches using soft engineering methods and material.
 The unit introduces the concept of layered defenses, their direct benefits and how these strategies mitigate risk, and in the last module, the concept of smart building or building with nature is explored.
 The unit consists of three modules:

 - Hard Structures and Coastal Modifications through Mimicking Natural Processes (Module 7)